 “The voice of an angel from a mind and heart inflamed by Thatcher’s England.” – David Byrne

-Some would say that Kirsty MacColl owes the bulk of her career to Tracey Ullman.
+But you probably did know someone called Kirsty (in my case, a Yorkshire lass at school called Kirsty Dobson who I flirted with for about five minutes).
+Alas, back to the Croydon lass, and some would say that Ewan MacColl‘s much missed daughter owed the bulk of her career to Tracey Ullman.
 Others would suggest that a sizeable chunk of the thanks should go to Billy Bragg.

-Putting his vociferous protest songs on brief hold, The star-crossed love song A New England was written and recorded by Bragg on his 1983 album Life’s a Riot with Spy Vs Spy.
-Kirsty MacColl went to see one of his live shows later that year and immediately identified as the song having commercial potential, later telling Gilbert Blecken: “I knew the song was fantastic, but his version was just the skeleton of the song, so I wanted to dress it up.”
+Putting his vociferous protest songs on brief hold, the star-crossed love song A New England was written and recorded by Bragg on his 1983 album Life’s A Riot with Spy Vs Spy.
+A curious Kirsty went to see one of his live shows later that year and immediately identified as the tune having commercial potential, later telling Gilbert Blecken: “I knew the song was fantastic, but his version was just the skeleton of the song, so I wanted to dress it up.”

 “I always thought New England would be great with loads of harmonies, it’s such a good melody.
 Billy does it in a very rough way, and it’s like a busker doing a really good Beatles song.”